Black Holes and WIMPs: All or Nothing or Something Else: Structure of Dark-Matter Halos

-Figure~\ref{fig:rhochi} shows the WIMP density profile in Eq.~\eqref{eq:WIMPprofile} around a PBH of mass $M_{\odot}$, for $m_{\chi} = 10\,$GeV (dashed line), $m_{\chi} = 100\,$GeV (solid line), and $m_{\chi} = 1\,$TeV (dotted line).
-We have fixed $f_{\chi} = 1$ and $z=0$.
-The density profile is characterised by a plateau region in the inner orbits, given by Eq.~\eqref{eq:rhomax}.
-In the outer region, the profile is described by the solution to Eq.~\eqref{eq:rhoEroshenko}.
+The lines labelled ``Today'' in Fig.~\ref{fig:rhochi} show the density profiles implied by Eq.~\eqref{eq:WIMPprofile} for the various values of $M$ and $m_{\chi}$ when we fix $f_{\chi} = 1$ and $z = 0$.
+The profiles are characterised by a plateau region for the inner orbits, given by Eq.~\eqref{eq:rhomax} and shown by dotted lines.
+In the outer region, the profile is described by the solution to Eq.~\eqref{eq:rhoEroshenkoA}.